-Most people fantasize about finding a “diamond in the rough”—a rare collectible coin handed out as change from Wal-Mart—but as an investment strategy, numismatics are less attractive that silver bullion.
+Most people fantasize about finding a “diamond in the rough”—a rare collectible coin handed out as change from Wal-Mart—but as an investment strategy, silver numismatics coins are less attractive than silver bullion coins.

 Why?
 Because the price of silver is set to skyrocket.
 Currently trading at around $18.50, many analysts see silver at $50 or higher within the next year or two.
 Having too much money tied up in numismatics means you could miss out on the coming silver explosion.

 With that in mind, here is a list of the top ten best silver coins for investment.

 The Silver Eagle is the only silver bullion coin the world with its weight, content, and purity guaranteed by the U.S. government.
 This alone makes the coins preferable to privately minted “rounds,” and is clearly worth the minimal premium associated with Silver Eagles.
 New, uncirculated Eagles typically sell for between $1.80 and $2.50 over the spot price of silver, while “used” Eagles may trade for as little as $1 above spot.

 What makes the Silver Eagle so unique is that it is instantly recognizable.
 In a future barter situation, Eagles will almost definitely receive a premium over the coins issued by foreign governments and rounds struck by private minters.
 The coins’ limited quantity also grants them some numismatic value that tends to appreciate with age.
 For instance, 1986 Silver Eagles currently fetch a $7-above-spot premium and even Eagles from as late as 2001 can trade for as much as $5 or $6 over spot.
 Get Silver Eagles for less at Money Metals Exchange, one of the top bullion dealers online.